xundeenergie/mkbackup-btrfs/README.md

 You can set the ignore-Option in every section also in /etc/mkbackup-btrfs.conf It works the same way.
 DEFAULT is valid to every interval, and default-Values get overwritten or extended (missing or given "+") by the interval-sections

+To ignore several subvolumes when using mkbackup-btrfs from commandline, just use the -i option (more than once)

+    mkbackup -v -t manually -i /home/guest -i /var/www create SNP @debian

+This overrides settings from config-files.

 TODO: